cdfre/TypoGento/README.md

 * Multible [Magento websites](http://www.magentocommerce.com/design_guide/articles/magento-design-terminologies4#term-website) are currently not supported, but one website with multiple Magento store views.
 * Magento session ids (SID) in TYPO3 frontend URLs are currently not supported.
 * The TypoScript interface for categories has not been adjusted, and is therefore not functional.
+* All aspects of integrating Magento customer accounts into TYPO3 and vice versa need to be refactored.

 ## Contributing

+**Helping hands are very welcome to complete a first stable version of TypoGento 2.0, which is ready for production use.
+So [contact me](mailto:artus@ionoi.net) directly or use the [GitHub issue tracker](https://github.com/witrin/TypoGento/issues) to get involved.**

 Please report issues on the [GitHub issue tracker](https://github.com/witrin/TypoGento/issues).
-Personal emails are not appropriate for bug reports.
 Patches are preferred as GitHub pull requests.
 Please use the [develop branch](https://github.com/witrin/TypoGento/tree/develop) when sending pull requests.

 ## License